ErpNetDocs/dev/domain-api/authentication.md

 ### ERP.net Discovery Endpoint

-The adress of Identity Server as all ERP.net sites can be configured.
+The address of Identity Server as all ERP.net sites can be configured.
 To find out where any ERP.net site is located we must call the **/sys/auto-discovery** endpoint.

 For example